emqx/emqx-exporter/examples/k8s/README.md

 In most cases, it's easier to deploy Prometheus by `Deployment`` without the operator if you are new to this, and you can get the scrape config example from [here](../docker)

-The yaml below is available for EMQX5, you can check out the [template](./template_monitor_emqx4.yaml) for EMQX4.
+The yaml below is available for EMQX 5, you can check out the [template](./template_monitor_emqx4.yaml) for EMQX4.

 ```shell
 cat << "EOF" | kubectl apply -f -